 This interworking between Jabber and other communication devices doesn’t work flawlessly.
 There are synchronization issues when Jabber is used in combination with the Cisco Extension Mobility feature.
 Moreover, Jabber also doesn’t support automatic forwarding.
 Forwarding must be activated manually in the Jabber client.

 The good thing is that there are smart solutions for this, which we cover in this blog.
 First, we describe a little bit more what Cisco Jabber is and what features it supports.
 Then, we explore the opportunities to blend the Jabber functionality with other communication channels.
+Or, click the button below and try immediate our powerfull Forwarding Assistant.

 A short history of Cisco Jabber